 What you need to make this recipe:

-- flaxseed meal plus water (for binding the ingredients)
+- flaxseed meal plus water for flax eggs (for binding the ingredients) - this is ground flax seed.

 - cocoa powder